A category of noncrossing partitions: Cube complexes

 In a cubical category, a collection of {\rank} one morphisms $f_i:X\to Y_i$, $i=1,\cdots,k$ are called \emph{s-compatible} if they form the first factors of a (unique) {\rank} $k$ morphism $X\to Z$.
 Similarly, a collection of {\rank} one morphisms $g_i:Y_i\to Z$, $i=1,\cdots,k$ are called \emph{t-compatible} if they form the last factors of a (unique) {\rank} $k$ morphism $X\to Z$.

 \begin{prop} Suppose that $\cC$ is a cubical category.
-Then the following additional properties are sufficient for the classifying space $B\cC$ to be locally $CAT(0)$ and thus a $K(\pi,1)$. \begin{enumerate} \item The fundamental groupoid is a faithful functor on $\cC$.
-I.e., two unequal morphisms $f\neq g:X\to Y$ between any two objects give nonhomotopic paths from $X$ to $Y$ in $B\cC$. \item A set of {\rank} 1 morphisms $f_i:X\to Y_i$ is s-compatible if and only if it is pairwise s-compatible. \item A set of {\rank} 1 morphisms $g_i:Y_i\to Z$ is t-compatible if and only if it is pairwise t-compatible. \end{enumerate} \end{prop}
+Then the following additional properties are sufficient for the classifying space $B\cC$ to be locally $CAT(0)$ and thus a $K(\pi,1)$. \begin{enumerate} \item Two unequal morphisms $f\neq g:X\to Y$ between any two objects give nonhomotopic paths from $X$ to $Y$ in $B\cC$. \item A set of {\rank} 1 morphisms $f_i:X\to Y_i$ is s-compatible if and only if it is pairwise s-compatible. \item A set of {\rank} 1 morphisms $g_i:Y_i\to Z$ is t-compatible if and only if it is pairwise t-compatible. \end{enumerate} \end{prop}